-A National Historic Landmark and beacon of literary fanfare the world over, this famous house was the site of the most prolific time in the creative life of Ernest Hemingway.
+A National Historic Landmark and beacon of literary fanfare, this famous house was the site of the most prolific time in the creative life of Ernest Hemingway.
 The Nobel Prize-winning writer called Key West home for more than 10 years, and descendants of his famous 6-toed cat still freely roam the lush grounds today.
 Built in 1851, the Spanish Colonial home features the first in-ground pool in all of Key West, with countless hunting trophies from Africa and the American West.

-The Hemingway Home is not only popular with people.
-Its grounds are populated with 40-50 pampered cats named after move stars, many of which have 6 or 7 toes, a genetic anomaly known as the polydactyl trait.
-Some of these feline royalty are actual descendants of a white 6-toed cat named Snowball, given to Hemingway by a ship’s captain many years ago.
+The Hemingway Home is not only popular with people - its grounds are populated with 40-50 pampered cats named after movie stars.
+Many of these cats have 6 or 7 toes, a genetic anomaly known as the polydactyl trait, and some of these feline royalty are actual descendants of a white 6-toed cat named Snowball, given to Hemingway by a ship's captain many years ago.

 Hemingway Home & Museum Tours